roytanck/mail-caesar/readme.txt

 Probably not.
 It is intended to be used during testing and for troubleshooting.
 In most cases you'll want email to be sent to the users requesting them.

 == Changelog ==

+= 1.2 (2020-04-03) =
+* Added the original recipient's email address to the email's subject

 = 1.1 (2020-03-14) =
 * Use the network admin email address when network-activated on multisite